syntaxrob/Nuget-Conversions/README.md

 * `using Conversions.UnitsOfFuelEconomy` - which gives access to the `FuelEconomy` property
 * `using Conversions.UnitsOfFrequency` - which gives access to the `Frequency` property
 * `using Conversions.UnitsOfArea` - which gives access to the `Area` property
+* `using Conversions.UnitsOfPlaneAngle` - which gives access to the `Plane Angle` property

 For example:
 ```